-This cold Italian green bean salad is a simple side dish perfect for spring and summer meals.
-Dress it with our Fat-Free Italian Dressing for a low-fat green bean salad, or use your favorite store-bought Italian vinaigrette.
-Quick, fresh, and so delicious!
+This cold Italian green bean salad is a simple side dish that's perfect anytime, from summer cookouts to fall and winter holidays.
+Switch up the veggies depending on the season, and add a variety of different cheeses and herbs.
+Pair it with our Fat-Free Italian Dressing for a low-fat green bean salad, or use your favorite store-bought Italian vinaigrette.
+It's quick, fresh, and so delicious!

 Spring has really been teasing us this year, back and forth with SO many chilly days!
 But now that warm weather is officially upon us, salads and fresh vegetable side dishes like this Italian green bean salad feel extra enjoyable!

 Also, this year has an almost palpable vibe of being the year we fully acknowledge how much we need and miss human connection.
 Everyone seems to be craving fun, laid back get togethers, and sharing food and stories with friends and family - like we used to do.

-And for all of those upcoming 2023 summer cookouts and potlucks, we can never have too many easy and healthy veggie side dishes to share!
+And for all of those upcoming 2023 gatherings and potlucks, we can never have too many easy and healthy veggie side dishes to share!

 In just 20 minutes you can have this Italian green bean salad prepped and ready.
 Beautiful and healthy side dishes don't get much easier than this.